The leading coefficient of the $L^2$-Alexander torsion: Introduction

 \enm \end{theorem}

 Here the first statement follows from the definitions and the work of L\"uck-Schick~\cite{LS99}.
 The second statement holds by definition.
 The proof of the third statement is basically identical to the proof of \cite[Theorem~5.5]{DFL16}.
 The fourth statement was proved independently by Liu~\cite[Theorem~1.2]{Liu17} and L\"uck~\cite[Theorem~7.5]{Lu15}.
 The fifth statement was proved by Liu~\cite[Theorem~1.2]{Liu17}.
 Finally the last statement, which is a relatively straightforward consequence of Poincar\'e Duality, was proved by Dubois, L\"uck and the second author~\cite[Theorem~1.1]{DFL15a}.
+Note that we assume $N$ to be irreducible because the $L^2$-torsions are never defined for reducible 3-manifolds.